-5.4 Enhancements of Power Saving in Release 16
+5.4 Enhancement of Power Saving in Release 16

-Release 15 included baseline features in NR that enable UE power saving.
-Power savings of 80% or more can be achieved using DRX in RRC_CONNECTED, with a further 20%+ power consumption reduction when BWP is configured to reduce the UE processing bandwidth when high throughput demand is not needed.
+Release 15 included many features in NR that enable UE power saving, but in some cases achieving the best savings required disabling certain features, or needed higher layer signaling which increased overheads and introduced delays.
+Large savings (80% or more) can be made using DRX in RRC_CONNECTED, with a further 20+% reduction if BWP is configured to reduce the UE processing bandwidth when high throughput is not needed.

-Release 16 further enhances UE power efficiency with a focus on reducing background activity whenever possible, and simplifying the ways in which UE power management can adapt quickly to dynamically varying traffic conditions.
-A summary of those features is illustrated in Figure 5-7, and described in more detail in subsequent sections.
+In release 16, the focus on power saving has been to reduce background activity where possible, and to simplify the ways in which UE power management can adapt quickly to dynamically varying traffic conditions.
+Some of the new features are illustrated in Figure 5-7, and are described in more detail in subsequent sections.

 - A power saving signal is introduced to regulate the DRX cycle.
-The DRX OnDuration timer (1) will not be activated if the preceding power saving signal indicates "do not wake up", which reduces power consumption in periods of low data activity. - L1 signaling can provide fast adaptation to changes in data activity of the cell configuration (# MIMO layers, cross-slot/same slot scheduling), to reduce power consumption during active time (2) - Activated SCells can be dormant or non-dormant.
-A UE does not monitor PDCCH in a dormant SCell until instructed to do so by signaling in the PCell, but will perform occasional measurements as needed to maintain the link.
-This saves power while the SCell is dormant (3), and allows a quick transition to non-dormancy when higher data volume is about to be scheduled.
+The DRX OnDuration timer (1) will not be activated if the preceding power saving signal indicates "do not wake up", and this reduces power consumption in periods of low data activity. - L1 signaling can provide rapid adaptation of the cell configuration (# MIMO layers, cross-slot/same slot scheduling) to changes in data activity, for example to reduce power consumption during DRX inactivity timer expiry (2) - Activated SCells can be dormant or non-dormant.
+A UE does not monitor PDCCH in a dormant SCell until instructed to do so by signaling in the PCell, but will perform occasional measurements as needed to maintain the link to the cell.
+This saves power while the SCell is dormant (3), but allows a quick transition to non-dormancy when larger quantities of data are scheduled.